AdobeDocs/journey-optimizer.en/help/using/email/email-settings.md

     >[!AVAILABILITY]
     >
-    >Auto-generated one-click unsubscribe URL will be available in Adobe Journey Optimizer starting June 3, 2024.
+    >One-click Unsubscribe URL Header will be available in Adobe Journey Optimizer starting June 3, 2024.
     >